hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 3/notes.md

 # General Dataset Info

-* About: On-time data for all flights that departed NYC (i.e. JFK, LGA or EWR) in 2013.
+* About: Contains measurements on 10 different variables (like price, color, clarity, etc.) for 53,940 different diamonds.
-* Rows: 336,776
+* Rows: 53,940
-* Columns: 19
+* Columns: 10

 # What libraries were used?